 The main threat once it’s related to gaming PCs is the hardware overheating and failing, which is why most builders are worried about it.
-To successfully keep your PC cool, you must permit air to enter and leave the PC casing safely.
+To keep your PC cool, you must permit air to safely enter and leave the PC casing.
 You might be curious about the question, how many fans should a gaming PC have while creating one for the first time?
 There isn’t a single solution since there are different types of PC cases.
 But we’ll do our best to give you enough details so you can choose cooling fans wisely.

-What is a fan?
+What is a computer fan?

 Do two fans sufficiently cool a gaming PC?

 Using more than two fans will cause negative airflow.
 It is detrimental to employ many case fans in your system.
 Stacking actually makes the airflow worse.
 The first fan on a computer will collide with the other ones and cause less air to circulate inside the device.
 The PC’s exhaust system won’t be able to eliminate all of the air that the fan is drawing in.
-As a result, hot air will linger in the PC for an extended time, and even more, dust will accumulate.
+As a result, hot air will linger in the PC for an extended time, and even more dust will accumulate.

 This is to ensure that you should upgrade by installing case fans to reduce temperatures on CPUs and GPUs with higher performance.
 When configuring a gaming PC, it is easy to overlook minor details.
 But over time, your system may sustain serious harm.
 Therefore, it is essential to insert at least 3 case fans, or 2 intake fans and 1 exhaust fan, into it in order to improve your entire gaming experience and lengthen the lifespan of your PC.

 Are 4 fans enough for a PC?

 Most of the time, a PC with three fans is considered suitable for proper airflow.
 But if there are four fans, these are more than enough to keep your computer at an adequate thermal level.
 But ensure to keep these fans at optimal positions to get the most out of them.

 How many fans do I need for a 3080?